How I Stopped Worrying and Started Loving PyLadies

 One of Python’s pillars is that we value pragmatism over purity.

-Let me stress the last point once more: most if not all women heard about incidents at conferences with poor handling by the organizers.
-Some even witnessed or suffered them.
-The chances of them going to a conference again are rather slim.
-After all, I avoid situations which I expect to lead to unpleasantness too – and I’m a big, strong guy.
-And absolutely every conference on earth claims that they’re nice guys and nothing ever happens.
+Every single conference claims that they’re nice folks and nothing ever happens.
 But that’s a lie we like to tell to ourselves.
-An enforced CoC is our firm promise to anyone who fears harassment that our turf is safe and if something should happen anyway, we will be there for them.
-That we will not leave them alone and that we will not weasel around if the harassment isn’t a law violation or was technically not inside the conference venue.
-A healthy community gathering needs much more than everyone abiding to the penal code and behaving only within the bounds of the venue.
-Suddenly, the chances of attendance rise.
+An enforced CoC is our firm promise to anyone who fears harassment that our turf is safe and if something happens, we will be there for them.
+That we will not leave them alone.
+And that we will not weasel around if the harassment isn’t a law violation or was technically not inside the conference venue.
+A community gathering needs much more than everyone abiding to the penal code and behaving only within the bounds of the venue.